GlitterWare/Passy/README.md

 2. Run the installer and follow the instructions to complete installation.
 3. You can now open Passy from the Start menu.

+To update Passy, simply repeat same steps with a newer version.

 Passy can be removed by running its uninstaller from Programs and Features in the Control Panel.
 Your data will remain in `C:\Users\<username>\Documents\Passy`.

 #### Portable